 World War II Naval Campaign: The Pacific

 It was the Japanese carrier attack on Pearl Harbor that brought America into World War II.
 Had the Japanese not attacked, it is unclear just when America would have entered the War.
 The Japanese Imperial Fleet was a superbly trained force with modern, well designed vessels.
 Many naval experts at the time did not fully appreciate the effectivness of the Imperial Navy.
 The lack of radar, however, proved a huge disadvantage.
 Allied radar and many other technical advances were the result of close cooperation between American and British scientists anf joint development projects that began even before America entered the War.
 There was no comparable Axis technical cooperation or even coordination of military campaigns.
 The Kriegsmarine had very effective radar on its surface ships like Bismarck yet advanced German technology like radar, jet engines, and other equipment was not provided to the Japanese until very late in the War, too late to be of any effective use to the Japanese war effort.
 While Pearl Harbor was a stunning tactical victory, it was a strategic blunder by the Japanese of incaluable proportions.
 The Japanese were able to seize much of Southeast Asia, but the stunning American carrier victory at Midway, significantly reduced the strike capability of the Imperial Navy.
 This provided the time for American industrial capacity to reated a naval force with which Japan's limited industrial capacity could not cope.
 While the German submarine campaign in the North Atlantic failed, the American submarine campaign in thePacific proved spectacularly successful.
 The Japanese merchant marine was almost completely destroying, cutting the country's war industries off from supplies and bringing the country close to starvation.
 Amercan industrial strength enabled America to build a naval force capable of leap froging from island to island.
 The Navy by 1944 had seized islands from which the Japanese Home Island could be bombed.
-The Navy also enabled the Army to retake tNe Guinea and the Phillipines and by 1945 Okinawa.
-Naval and Army forced were preparing for a full-scale amphibious invasion of the Home Islands when two atomic boms were dropped (August 1945) and Japan finally surrendered (September 1945).
+The Navy also enabled the Army to retake New Guinea and the Phillipines and by 1945 Okinawa.
+Navy and Army forces were preparing for a full-scale amphibious invasion of the Home Islands when two atomic bombs were dropped (August 1945) and Japan finally surrendered (September 1945).

 Japananese Naval Policy

 The major powers after World War I chastened by the incredible loss of life and destruction persued a policy of naval disarmament.
 The Treaties flowing from the Washington Naval Conference (1921-22) limited national fleets.
 Interestingly, Admiral Yamamoto suggested that battleships be scsrapped.
 I am not sure what the Japanese onjective was with this proposal.
 It was not taken seriously by the other naval powers.
 One result was that the Japanese began to take an interest in carrier which were not covered by the treaties.
 A naval building program was persued in viloation of the treaties, although I am not sure when this begun.
 Certianly the construction of Mustashi? and Yamato far exceeded the limitations (1937).
 The Japanese Navy was disturbed that the Japanese did not receive parity with the American and British fleet.
-Many advocated an aggressive preparation foe war.
+Many advocated an aggressive preparation for war.
 Others such as Admiral Isoroku Yamamoto insisted that war with America and Britian would be suicidal because of their superioir industrial and technical capaboility.
 Yamaoto was for a time targeted for assasination.
 He was, however, appointed commander of the Imperial Navy.
 He was an inovative strategist and in particular propmoted the naval air wing.

 South Pacific Island Mandate (1920)